nfisher1226/GuitarAmpControls/README.md

 drive the various leds and relays directly, rather provide a seperate power supply and use the pin signals to switch small signal transistors on and off to drive as many leds/vactrols/relays as required.

-The LFO signals are generated using PWM (pulse width modulation) and as such are a very "dirty" signal that should not be used directly without first using a good low pass filter to remove the high frequency noise present.
-It is recommended to also use optical isolation to apply the LFO signal.
-Bias modulation can still be done by means of a voltage divider placed within a fixed bias circuit.
-The LFO signals all go to their mid point when the tremolo switches off, giving a theoretical swing in volume 50% above and below the "off" volume, to avoid the perception of an overall increase or decrease in volume when switching the tremolo on or off.